Sahil-Deshp/Shopping-cart/shopping-cart-app/README.md

 A modular, object-oriented shopping cart web application built with **Flask**.
 This project demonstrates clean architecture using MVC principles, custom exception handling, and a user-friendly interface for managing products and cart operations.

+##💡 Object-Oriented Concepts Used

+Encapsulation: Each component (e.g., Product, Cart) is defined as a class with its own attributes and methods, keeping logic self-contained.

+Inheritance: Common behaviors are abstracted into base classes and extended where needed.

+Polymorphism: Methods like add_item() or remove_item() behave differently depending on the object context.

+Abstraction: Complex operations are hidden behind clean interfaces, making the app easier to maintain and extend.

 ## 📁 Project Structure

 shopping-cart-app/